qasiwe/Interview-Task/README.md

 ## TRAINS and TOWNS problem

-Path counting tasks were implemented using BFS over the adjecency matrix
+Path counting tasks were implemented using dfs + dynamic programming over the adjecency matrix.

 Optimal distance tasks were implemented using Dijkstra algorithm with priority queue.